chrisrhymes/bulma-clean-theme/README.md

 This is a clean and simple Jekyll Theme built with the [Bulma](https://bulma.io/) framework, providing a modern looking site to start with.

+The theme uses [Alpine.js](https://github.com/alpinejs/alpine) for it's interactive components, such as mobile navbar and notifications.

 ## Contents

 * [Installation](#installation)